metio/terraform-provider-k8s/docs/data-sources/tests_testkube_io_test_v3_manifest.md

 Optional:

-- `active_deadline_seconds` (Number) Optional duration in seconds the pod may be active on the node relative toStartTime before the system will actively try to mark it failed and kill associated containers.Value must be a positive integer.
+- `active_deadline_seconds` (Number) Optional duration in seconds the pod may be active on the node relative to StartTime before the system will actively try to mark it failed and kill associated containers.
+Value must be a positive integer.
 - `args` (List of String) additional executor binary arguments
 - `args_mode` (String) usage mode for arguments
 - `artifact_request` (Attributes) artifact request body with test artifacts (see [below for nested schema](#nestedatt--spec--execution_request--artifact_request))
 - `command` (List of String) executor binary command
 - `cron_job_template` (String) cron job template extensions
 - `cron_job_template_reference` (String) name of the template resource
-- `disable_webhooks` (Boolean) whether webhooks should be called on executionDeprecated: field is not used
+- `disable_webhooks` (Boolean) whether webhooks should be called on execution Deprecated: field is not used
 - `env_config_maps` (Attributes List) config map references (see [below for nested schema](#nestedatt--spec--execution_request--env_config_maps))
 - `env_secrets` (Attributes List) secret references (see [below for nested schema](#nestedatt--spec--execution_request--env_secrets))
-- `envs` (Map of String) Environment variables passed to executor.Deprecated: use Basic Variables instead
+- `envs` (Map of String) Environment variables passed to executor.
+Deprecated: use Basic Variables instead
 - `execute_post_run_script_before_scraping` (Boolean) execute post run script before scraping (prebuilt executor only)
 - `execution_labels` (Map of String) test execution labels
 - `execution_namespace` (String) namespace for test execution (Pro edition only)